SystemsApproach/security/intro.rst

 locked datacenter, you might trust that channel is secure, and so take no additional steps.
-Every system makes trust assumptions, even if it as simple as trusting the computer you just bought from a reputable vendor does not forward your data to a adversary.
+Every system makes trust assumptions, even if it as simple as trusting the computer you just bought from a reputable vendor does not forward your data to an adversary.
 The key is to be as explicit as possible about those assumptions, because they may change over time.